marcusklaas/backbonzo/readme.md

 * expose its index.
 Command line programs do not provide the most user friendly interface.
 By storing the metadata in a straightforward sqlite database, other programs can easily provide graphical user interfaces (with the understanding that they possess the key).
 * keep it simple. backbonzo fully relies on the abstractions the filesystem provides.
 It doesn't come with a dozen adapters for FTP, Dropbox, Amazon S3 or Google Drive.
 Nor does it provide clustering; backbonzo provides a single source, single destination backup procedure.
 * do things concurrently.
 Creating encrypted backups involves computation and transportation.
 These can readily be done in parallel, so that one will never have to wait for the other.
+* never crash or leak memory.
+All errors are properly handled where possible.
+Memory safety is enforced by the Rust compiler.
+Backbonzo never uses more than 3 megabytes of memory (when the block size is 1M).

 security concerns
 -----------------